AmandaArenales/ComIT_Exercises_Python/README.md

 1. Make a program in Python such that given as data the enrolment and 5 grades of a student; Print the enrolment, the average and the word "approved" if the student has an average greater than or equal to 6, and the word "not approved" otherwise.
 Data: MAT, CAL1, CAL2, CAL3, CAL4, CAL5 Where: MAT is an integer variable that represents the student's enrolment.
 CAL1, CAL2, CAL3, CAL4 and CAL5 are real-type variables representing the student's 5 grades: [`grades.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/P1_Python/grades.py)

 1. Make the program in Python such that given as a worker's salary, apply a 15% increase if your salary is less than $ 1000 and 12% otherwise.
-Print the new salary of the worker.
-Fact: SUE (variable of real type that represents the salary of the worker): [`salary_increase.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/P1_Python/salary_increase.py)
+Print the new salary of the worker: [`salary_increase.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/P1_Python/salary_increase.py)

 1. Make a program that prints the 10 multiplication tables: [`multiplication_tables.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/P1_Python/multiplication_tables.py)

 1. Make a calculator: [`calculator.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/P1_Python/calculator.py)

-1. Calculate the salary increase for a group of employees of a company considering the following criteria: If the salary is less than $ 1,000.00: Increase 15% If the salary is greater than or equal to $ 1,000.00: Increase 12% The program must do The following: - Save the new salaries in the arrangement - Calculate the payroll - Print the salaries from the settlement: [``]()

 1. Make a program that asks for the salary of N workers (first you must ask how many workers there are) and print the one with the highest salary: [`highest_salary.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/P1_Python/highest_salary.py)